Minimal genera of open 4-manifolds: Preliminaries

 Casson handles are classified, up to orientation-preserving diffeomorphism respecting the subtowers, by based, signed trees with no finite branches.
 To define the tree for a given Casson handle, start with a vertex for each kinky handle, with the base point corresponding to $T_1$.
 Then add an edge for each pair of kinky handles that are directly attached to each other, labeled with the sign of the associated double point.
 We obtain a bijection sending Casson handles to based signed trees where only the base point is allowed to have valence one.
 If the based, signed tree for $CH$ is contained in that of $CH'$, then $CH'$ is called a {\em refinement} of $CH$, and by construction, there is an orientation-preserving embedding $CH'\subset CH$ respecting the framed attaching circles (and attaching regions) of the Casson handles.
 Any finite collection of Casson handles has a common refinement, the quickest construction being to identify the base points of their trees.

 Our main tool for constructing exotic smooth structures for which the adjunction inequality can be applied is the following theorem:

-\begin{thm}[\cite{Ann}] Every oriented handlebody with all indices $\le 2$ has interior $X$ orientation-preserving homeomorphic to a Stein surface, whose Chern class pulls back to a preassigned lift of $w_2(X)$. \end{thm}
+\begin{thm}{\rm \cite{Ann}} Every oriented 2--handlebody has interior $X$ orientation-preserving homeomorphic to a Stein surface, whose Chern class pulls back to a preassigned lift of the Stiefel--Whitney class $w_2(X)$. \end{thm}

-The main idea is that replacing a 2-handle by a kinky handle with $\Self(D)>0$ is equivalent to replacing it by a new 2-handle with a more left-twisted framing, and then doing self-plumbings.
-By choosing each $\Self(D)$ sufficiently large, we can arrange the result of attaching the new 2-handles to have Stein interior, and the self-plumbings do not disturb the Stein condition.
-Iterating the construction, we can build a Stein surface with Casson handles in place of the original 2-handles, and this is homeomorphic to $X$ by Freedman's theorem.
-Choosing each first-stage $\Self(D)$ even larger, we obtain framings that are even more negative.
-Realizing these by Legendrian circles gives us the necessary flexibility in the rotation numbers (which change by $\pm1$ each time the framing drops by 1) so that we can realize any preassigned Chern cocycle, yielding the required Chern class, and more generally, any preassigned homotopy class of almost-complex structures \cite{Ann}.
+The main idea is that replacing a 2--handle by a kinky handle with $\Self(D)>0$ is equivalent to replacing it by a new 2--handle with a more left-twisted framing, and then doing self-plumbings.
+By choosing each $\Self(D)$ sufficiently large, we can arrange the result of attaching the new 2--handles to have Stein interior, and the self-plumbings do not disturb the Stein condition.
+Iterating the construction, we can build a Stein surface with Casson handles in place of the original 2--handles, and this is homeomorphic to $X$ by Freedman's theorem.
+Choosing each first-stage $\Self(D)$ even larger provides enough flexibility to realize any preassigned Chern cocycle, yielding the required Chern class, and more generally, any preassigned homotopy class of almost-complex structures \cite{Ann}.
 The necessary values of $\Self(D)$ at the first stage depend on the original handlebody and Chern cocycle, and can be computed from a diagram.
 At higher stages it suffices to use any kinky handles with $\Self(D)>0$, so a single double point (positive) is sufficient.

-\begin{Remark} A more efficient and general approach to Freedman theory is given in \cite{FQ}.
-The improvement comes from interleaving the layers of immersed disks with many layers of embedded surfaces of higher genus.
-The resulting infinite towers, as given in that text, are not compatible with Stein theory, since the disks are constructed with $\Self(D)=0$.
-However, one can modify the theory to allow $\Self(D)$ to be positive, and the resulting towers can be used for the above theorem.
-(Increasing genus is similar to increasing $\Self(D)$.)
-One advantage is that the resulting exotic handles can be smoothly embedded into other 4-manifolds so that the closures are tame topological 2-handles.
-Details will appear in \cite{steintop}. \end{Remark}